ImranAhmed26/basic-ecom/readme.md

 Go inside Backend folder and -

-rename the sample.env file to .env add the password in the MONGO DB URI Password Section Run npm install
+rename the sample.env file to .env replace the <password> with #password in the MONGO DB URI Password Section Run npm install
 Run npm run dev